Miles Barnett: Awards

 In the 1945 King's Birthday Honours, Barnett was appointed an Officer of the Order of the British Empire (Military Division).
-In 1948, he was made and an officer of the US Legion of Merit in 1948.
+In 1948, he was made an officer of the US Legion of Merit.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

-In 1947, he was elected a fellow of the Royal Society of New Zealand and its president in 1964.
+In 1947, he was elected a fellow of the Royal Society of New Zealand and became its president in 1964.